Statesville Fire Department hazmat team recognized

 This exercise is designed to demonstrate a team’s ability to effectively communicate instructions during an emergency incident.
 Teams were scored on accuracy and the amount of time required to complete the task.

-The team attended an award ceremony at the NC Emergency Operations Center in Raleigh on October 13, where they were recognized and received the first-place award.
+The team attended an award ceremony at the N.C.
+Emergency Operations Center in Raleigh on Oct.
+13, where they were recognized and received the first-place award.
 They also received a traveling plaque that will be held in Statesville until the Hazmat Challenge next year.

-During the November 7 City Council meeting, Mayor Costi Kutteh recognized the competing team members and congratulated them on the first-place win.
-He also thanked the entire Statesville Fire Department for their dedication to protecting the City.
+During the Nov.
+7 City Council meeting, Mayor Costi Kutteh recognized the competing team members and congratulated them on the first-place win.
+He also thanked the entire Statesville Fire Department for their dedication to protecting the city.